Skip to main content

 cTraderForex & CFD automationVisual step-by-step mode, tick-level precision

 So, which one might be for you?
 If you're just getting started or love working directly on charts, TradingView is incredibly popular.
 Its Pine Script language feels less like hardcore programming and more like writing simple instructions, making it easy to test and share ideas.
-For traders who want to leverage TradingView's capabilities without the coding hurdle, platforms like Pineify act as a powerful bridge.
+TradingView's Pine Script is my preferred tool for quick backtests — I can iterate in minutes instead of hours.
+For traders who want to use TradingView's capabilities without the coding hurdle, platforms like Pineify act as a bridge.
 It provides a visual editor and an AI coding agent specifically for Pine Script, allowing you to build, test, and optimize complex indicators and strategies in minutes, directly for the TradingView environment you're already using.
 To master the language behind these tests, our guide on Understanding Global Variables in Pine Script is essential reading.

 Pineify Website